Pulmonary hypertension

 What to expect from your doctor

-Your doctor and other members of your health care team may ask you many questions.
+Your healthcare team may ask you many questions.
 Being ready to answer them might give you more time to discuss any concerns.
 You may be asked:

 • When did you first begin having symptoms?